Diversity, Equity and Inclusion at Bloomsbury

 Gender diversity at Bloomsbury

 We have a diverse workforce and management team led by a gender diverse Board.
 The majority of senior managers and employees worldwide in the Group are women.
-The number of employees by each gender as at 28 February 2023 is shown below.
+The number of employees by each gender as at 29 February 2024 is shown here:

 2. Excludes workers who are freelance consultants and temps.